SpaceForever/Spiral-Labs/.history/physiological-needs_20210114133555.md

 Treat it well and you'll propser.
 See [[Woz]] and [[Naval Ravikant]] for examples of people who appear exceedingly happy and have prioritised health.

 ## Excercise
 Keep it simple.
 Just run.
 Start small with walks then build up.
 Do it immediately apon waking so there's no distractions.
-Prioritise it above everything else, even if your life is overfloiwing, run first.
+Prioritise it above everything else, even if your life is overfloiwin.
+Run fir

 ## Nutrition
 Slowly phase out sugar.
 Make sure you have [[internal alignment]], it makes it monumentally easier.
 For me, [[Space]], I have a disgust response to sugar because I see it as a body destroyer.
 I am quite averse to messing up my body pre-singularity.
-Thus I naturally don't want to add sugar to anything.